Solar lens effect must be taken into account when choosing your MPPT; surges in solar power energy occur regularly.

 Isn't God's creation stunning?
 Or do you believe it all came about by chance?

-Shadows on PV panels in contrast to the solar lens effect are reputed to drastically reduce the output; however, my measurements suggest this isn't the case until they cover more than half of a panel.
+Shadows on PV panels in contrast to the solar lens effect are reputed to drastically reduce the output; however, my measurements suggest this isn't the case with some until they cover more than half of a panel.

 If the shadow covers one whole panel, the output from a whole string will be zero even if the remainder are in full sun.